Blog

 The table below summarizes the safety landscape:

-Event Type Frequency Cause Key Management/Prevention
+Event Type Frecuencia Cause Key Management/Prevention

-Vascular Occlusion Rare (< 0.1%) Intravascular injection MEDICAL EMERGENCY.
+Oclusión vascular Extraño (< 0.1%) Intravascular injection MEDICAL EMERGENCY.
 Requires immediate dissolution with hyaluronidase.

-Hypersensitivity Extremely Rare Immune response to product Monitoring, possible anti-inflammatories or dissolution.
+Hipersensibilidad Extremadamente raro Immune response to product Monitoring, possible anti-inflammatories or dissolution.

 The Practitioner Factor: The Most Critical Variable in Safety